Chai Spiced Tea Cake

 Chai Cake

-Now that Autumn or Fall seems to have firmly set in (at least in the Southern Hemisphere), one of the most rewarding ways to warm the house is by baking something delicious in the oven.
+Now that Autumn or Fall seems to have firmly set in (at least in the Southern Hemisphere), one of the most rewarding ways to warm the house is by baking a delicious cake.
 This chai spiced cake is everything you could ever want and more in a cake.
 The spices create a wonderful aroma while baking but the cake itself also rewards with its light simplicity.
 Perfect of course, with a cup of tea or coffee...

 If you met Mr NQN and I you would know pretty quickly that I am the chatterbox while he is the quiet one.
 He may not even utter a single word during a night while I will not stop talking.
 But even sometimes his introversion surprises me.